Kanonkongen-dk/stats-preview-card-component-main/README.md

 ### What I learned

-Having been away from frontend development for a long while and also since I don't do it for a living - this challenge was more about getting the rust cleaned off and getting slowly up to speed again.
+Since I have only been working with server side code for almost a year now, this challenge was more about getting the CSS-rust cleaned off and getting slowly up to speed again on frontend coding.

 Also, working from a pre-defined layout is not something I have done often, so that was a good experience having a layout I didn't have to come up with myself.
 I have often found myself getting tired of a project, if I had to design it myself first.
+I just find coding a lot more fun than designing.

 ### Continued development

-As expected when I got started on this project, flexbox caused me most headaches.
-Flexbox is definitely something I need to work a lot more on.
+As expected when I got started on this project, flexbox and image handling caused me most headaches.
+This is definitely something I need to work a lot more on.

 ## Author